 1. Does Your Contract Meet Your Needs and Wants?

 You need to know which questions to ask before signing a job contract.
 This really comes down to your needs and wants from the job.
 Will you need flexibility as a single parent?
 Is this employer going to be understanding if there is an emergency with your family that suddenly pulls you away from your job?
 Are you going to get the job title that you want?
-The job title will be in your resume, so you want to ensure that it’s aligned with your career goals for future positions in other companies.
+The job title will be in your resume, so you want to ensure that it's aligned with your career goals for future positions.

 The main point is that you have to think about your personal needs as you review the employment documents.
 This will allow you to have the right discussions with your potential employer before signing off on the contract.
 If you find that the legal documents are too strict concerning your personal needs, you'll want to negotiate or ask if the employer can make exceptions.

 2. Is Everything (That Should Be) Included in the Contract?

 It's important to have a general idea of what's in a typical contract.
 Here are some of the most important things to look for: